 There are qualification criteria for this incentive depending upon when you started the program.

 It is best that you check with your College to see if you are eligible to receive this $2000 incentive.

 Students taking PSW program at private career colleges, unfortunately, do not qualify for this incentive.

-This is a Government of Ontario resident support initiative to help recruit individuals to provide support in long-term care homes.
+This is an initiative to help recruit individuals to provide support in long-term care homes.

 This is also a free program and requires you to complete a short online educational component.